gowthamraj14/currency-converter/README.md

 ## Credits

-This project was developed by [Alkaison](https://github.com/Alkaison "GitHub Profile").
-If you have any questions or suggestions, feel free to [contact me](https://twitter.com/Alkaison "Twitter Profile").
+This project was developed by [gowthamraj](https://github.com/gowthamraj14 "GitHub Profile").

 ## License